-A particularly significant study of chiropractic, which is a forerunner to the research studies highlighted in this chapter, was conducted by the New Zealand Commission of Inquiry.
-In its 377-page report to the House of Representatives, the Commission states that its report followed an extended (two-year) inquiry which at that time was "probably the most comprehensive and detailed independent examination of chiropractic ever undertaken in any country."
+Another particularly significant study of chiropractic was conducted by the New Zealand Commission of Inquiry.
+In its 377-page report to the House of Representatives, the Commission states that their report followed an extended (two-year) inquiry which at that time was "probably the most comprehensive and detailed independent examination of chiropractic ever undertaken in any country."
 Excerpts from the Commission's report follow: